 The transfer works in a similar way as the regular migration instructions.
 The only difference is that you have to login as the original, old domain user (OLD-DOMAIN\USER) on the source machine, and as the replacement, new domain user (NEW-DOMAIN\USER) on the target machine.
 For more detailed instructions, see profile migration to different domain.

-It also works even when you are switching to a new domain on the space PC.
+It also works even when you are switching to a new domain on the same PC.
 See instructions below, or a more detailed guide on in-place switch to a new domain.

 The environment is a tangled mess of unmanaged, standalone workstations with local user accounts, and you have been chosen to untangle it and build a proper managed domain environment?
 That’s not going to be easy, but at least you can migrate the profiles without too much effort.